sakshikalunge/Business-Intelligence-and-Business-Analytics/README.md

 4. Business analysis supported by SWOT and Porter’s Five Forces

 📊 Tools used: Tableau | Salesforce | MIRO | Python | Excel | HTML/CSS/JS

+## Tableau Dashboards

+  Created four interactive tableau dashboards with the help of four real-time datasets which transitioned into - Inventory Dashboard, Supplier Dashboard, Sales and Marketing Dashboard and Medicines Dashboard.
+The same can be reviewed via the following link - https://public.tableau.com/app/profile/sakshi.kalungepatil/vizzes